vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/lcx__des_8h.md

 ## Detailed Description

 <div class="textblock"><p>DES (Data Encryption Standard). </p>
-<p>DES is an encryption algorithm designed to encipher and decipher blocks of 64 bits under control of a 64-bit key.</p>
+<p>DES is an encryption algorithm designed to encipher and decipher blocks of 64 bits under control of a 56-bit key.
+However, the key is represented with 64 bits.</p>
-<p>Triple DES variant supports either a 128-bit or 192-bit key. </p>
+<p>Triple DES variant supports either a 128-bit (two 64-bit keys) or 192-bit key (three 64-bit keys). </p>
 </div><h2 class="groupheader">Function Documentation</h2>
 <a id="a3ab6f0cc3742398404ceae86dfe07a66"></a>
 <h2 class="memtitle">cx_des()</h2>